Portland: The Maine Event

 Like so many of the East End restaurants, Eventide is jammed with diners.
 And the hostess, a bit overwhelmed, is a little brusque.
 But we find a place to stand and staff members quickly arrive to take our drink and appetizer orders.
 A brief wait later, we’re munching on Tuna Crudo, so fresh, it just pops and then melts in your mouth.
 House-made Potato Chips are nicely warm and slightly peppery.

 After we’re seated, we devour a remarkable selection of Maine Oysters: John’s River, Otter Cove & Browne Point.
 A plate of Caso Bay Mackerel is served with black trumpet mushrooms & beets.
 The Chowder of the Day also includes the exquisite and almost-never-seen black trumpets — we’re in heaven!
-On our way out, we even hug the grumpy hostess.
+On our way out, we even hug the hostess.

 SCALES